 - Feeling embarrassed when stress eating

-If you find any of these to be true, then try using one of the two tips above to stop emotional eating in its tracks.
+If you find any of these to be true, then try using one of the two tips above to help curb occasional emotional eating.

 #4 Try Golden Superfood Bliss

-If you’re struggling with emotional eating, you’re going to want in on our brand new Earth Echo product, Golden Superfood Bliss.
-Made with powerful spices, adaptogenic herbs, and medicinal mushrooms, a daily mug may be exactly what you need to crush those cravings.
+If you’re struggling with occasional stress eating, you’re going to want in on our brand new Earth Echo product, Golden Superfood Bliss.
+Made with powerful spices, adaptogenic herbs, and ancient mushrooms, a daily mug may be exactly what you need to help curb those cravings.

-Plus, adaptogens like ashwagandha have been shown to help support blood sugar levels, so you’ll be less likely to deal with those blood sugar swings that may ultimately leave you craving more sweets.
+Plus, adaptogens like ashwagandha have been shown to help maintain blood sugar levels already within normal, health range, so you’ll be less likely to deal with those blood sugar swings that may ultimately leave you craving more sweets.